 Revised: 01/01/2000, 04/01/2018

 Applicability: Academic Professionals, Administrators, Classified Staff, Faculty, and Service Professionals

-The purpose of this policy is to recognize that employees may need to take time away from work that is not covered under the Family Medical Leave policy.
-This time away from work may be with pay, as in the case where accrued compensatory time, vacation or sick leave time is used by the employee to continue on a paid status, or the leave may be
+The purpose of this policy is to recognize that employees may need to take continuous time away from work that is not covered under the Family Medical Leave policy.

-Eligible employees can be granted leave in a 12-month period as long as the time away from work does not exceed the number of days actively at work the prior year (e.g., an eligible employee has worked only nine months, then the employee is eligible for a maximum of nine months of leave).
+Eligible employees can be granted leave in a 6-month period as long as the time away from work does not exceed the number of days actively at work in the preceding 6 months (e.g., if an employee has worked only three months, then the employee is eligible for a maximum of three months of leave).

 An employee will not be required to remain on leave for any minimum period and should return when able to resume the performance of duties.

 To remain in a paid status, employees are required to report all time away from work following Human Resources Department procedures.
 The university will require the employee to use accrued sick and/or vacation time, as defined by those policies, for all or any part of the Extended Medical Leave of Absence period necessary to maintain a fully paid status.
 Use of paid time off will occur in the order of all available sick time and then vacation time.
 Non-exempt employees may also use accumulated compensatory time balances after sick and vacation time are depleted.

 The employee will be on an unpaid status when accrued sick and vacation time balances are depleted.

 Requests for Extended Medical Leave of Absence must be submitted following Human Resources Department procedures and made at least thirty days in advance of the need for leave when the need for such leave is foreseeable.
 Failure to follow procedures or timelines may result in the denial or delay of Extended Medical Leave of Absence.